Silica sand review

 It is predicted that around 750,000 tonnes of silica sand will be extracted from Norfolk per year and that no more than 1 or 2 additional specific sites will need to be allocated over the plan period (to 2026) to meet the shortfall.

 The Silica Sand resource in Norfolk is found entirely within the administrative boundary of King’s Lynn and West Norfolk Borough Council.
-A map showing the area of the silica sand resource is available here.
+View a map showing the area of the silica sand resource.